Building a Transport Package: The Right Way

 .
 If you look at it now, you'll see all the objects that are part of that package.

 The Example project config file contains every kind of MODX object that MyComponent can handle.
 Many of them won't be used in a typical component, but they are there as examples in case you need them.
 When you create a new project, MyComponent will copy the Example config file to make a new project config file for your extra.
-Once that's done, you just remove the stuff you don't need and edit the rest to meet your needs.
+Once that's done, you just edit the top of the tile with your name, project name, copyright, etc., then you remove the stuff you don't need and edit the rest to meet your needs.

 Be careful, the project config file used by MyComponent is in the